 Community enhancement grants improve economic opportunities, neighborhood livability, public safety and more in areas near the region's garbage transfer facilities.

-In fiscal year 2018-2019, the Community Enhancement Program funded 97 projects throughout the region.
+In fiscal year 2020-21, the Community Enhancement Program funded 92 projects throughout the region.
 Learn more about these projects and their community impact in our annual report.

-- increase employment and economic opportunities
+- Increase reuse and recycling opportunities

-- enhance neighborhood appearance or cleanliness
+- Improve the safety, appearance or cleanliness of neighborhoods.

 Who is eligible

 Nonprofit organizations, schools or local governments can apply for the grants.
 In recent years, successful applicants have included neighborhood, environmental, social justice and education organizations.